 Your research and teaching lie at the interface between sustainability and international development.
 What led you here?

 Growing up in India, I was always intrigued by the contrast between our glorious, cultural history and the current condition that is characterised by abject poverty and widespread malnutrition.
 I was fascinated by what it means to be ‘developed’ and chose to study economics in India before completing my PhD at Cornell University.
-As a student, I was taught to see international development as a straight path, with poor developing countries on one end, and western, industrialised countries on the other, yet the global challenge of sustainability has debunked this.
+As a student, I was taught to see international development as a straight path, with poor developing countries on one end, and western, industrialized countries on the other, yet the global challenge of sustainability has debunked this.

 In what way?

 Well, we now live in a world that is scarce in terms of resources, for example water, and resource-intensive economies are being forced to make significant changes.
-We now recognise that those ‘successful’ countries are not necessarily models for how the rest of the world should operate.
+We now recognize that those ‘successful’ countries are not necessarily models for how the rest of the world should operate.
 There are no blueprints or models of best practice anymore, and the interesting part of my research and teaching is that we now have to create these on our own.
 Every country has to imagine for itself what it means to be developed, and where it wants to go in the future.

 You advocate a ‘systems approach’ to tackling sustainability challenges.
 What exactly does this mean?